dmalawey/ScuttleTechGuide/beagley-ai.md

 Ultimately you'll want the BeagleY-AI to be connected to the internet via Wi-Fi, but on first startup it won't know how to connect to your Wi-Fi network.

-1. Plug one end of an Ethernet cable into your computer and the other end into the Beagle.
+1. **Establish a wired connection:** Plug one end of an Ethernet cable into your computer and the other end into the Beagle.
-1. Plug your BeagleY-AI into a suitable USB-C power adapter.
+1. **Power on the board:** Plug your BeagleY-AI into a suitable USB-C power adapter.
-1. In a terminal on your computer, run `ssh debian@beaglebone.local`.
+1. **Connect to the board:** In a terminal on your computer, run `ssh debian@beaglebone.local`.
 If this succeeds, you will now be running commands on the Beagle.
-1. Run `sudo systemctl start NetworkManager`.
-1. Connect to your Wi-Fi network via NetworkManager TUI:
+1. **Connect to Wi-Fi:** Run `sudo systemctl start NetworkManager` and connect to your Wi-Fi network via NetworkManager TUI:
     1. Run `sudo nmtui` and select **Activate a connection**. \
     ![nmtui-1](img/nmtui-1.png)
     1. Select desired network connect to. \